 3. Boosts Sleep

-Research was performed at Harvard that shows practicing yoga every day for eight weeks improved quality of sleep in people suffering from insomnia.
+Research was performed at Harvard that shows practicing yoga every day for eight weeks improved the quality of sleep in people suffering from insomnia.
 Other studies back this up, including a study that showed practicing yoga twice a week helped patients with cancer sleep better and relieve their stress.
-Problems sleeping can be similar to anxiety in that you don’t know how you can relax and stop your head spinning.
+Problems sleeping can be similar to anxiety in that you don’t know how you can relax and stop your head from spinning.
 Breathing techniques and mental exercises can slow down your mind and help you relax and sleep.

 4. Banish Food Cravings

 One of the hidden benefits of yoga is that it can help banish food cravings, as shown by research from the University of Washington.
 The study showed that practicing yoga is associated with being aware of the physical and emotional sensations of eating, along with mindful eating.
 Yoga encourages awareness of breathing, which bridges the gap between the mind and body.
 This awareness makes you more aware of the emotions behind food cravings, while the breathing exercises slow you down and help you make the right food choice when the cravings hit.